Election FAQs

 Who is allowed to vote?

-To vote in the New Brunswick provincial election, you must:
+To vote in the New Brunswick municipal election, you must:

 Be a Canadian citizen